GuillainM/Prometheus-Station/docs/01-raspberry-setup.md

 - ✅ Essential software installed
 - ✅ Pi optimized for running Kiwix

-**The moment of victory:** When you type `ssh prometheus@192.168.x.x` on your laptop and land in the Raspberry Pi terminal. 🎉
+**The moment of victory:** When you type `ssh prometheus` on your laptop and connect instantly with no password. 🎉

 ---